RMI's climb of Mt. Shuksan's Sulphide Glacier is a classic alpine ascent with a challenging summit pyramid.

 - Be sport-specific.
 The best fitness and training program mimics the physical and technical demands of your climbing objective.
 The closer you get to your program date, the more your training should resemble the climbing.

-For this Shuksan - Sulphide Glacier Climb, you are preparing for:
+For the Mt.
+Shuksan - Sulphide Glacier Climb, you are preparing for:

 - Steep hiking, climbing and glacier travel with a 45-50 lb load